German Sports Leagues and Clubs

 Soccer, however, is the national craze.
 Germany hosted the 2006 World Cup matches, which is said to be one of the most watched television events in history.
 Its national team, unfortunately, wasn't able to place better than third, but that hasn't dimmed its enthusiasm for soccer.

 Soccer leagues are separated into several levels.
-At the top are the two (soon to be three) professional leagues: Bundesliga 1, whose top players received salaries are comparable to American pros; and the lesser but still professional Bundesliga 2.
-Each of these two professional leagues has 18 teams, and VfB Stuttgart is the current Bundesliga 1 champion.
-(Beginning with the 2008-09 season there will also be a Bundesliga 3.)
+At the top are the two professional leagues: Bundesliga 1, whose top players received salaries are comparable to American pros; and the lesser but still professional Bundesliga 2.
+Each of these two professional leagues has 18 teams.
+To learn more about the Bundesliga in English go to https://www.bundesliga.com/en/bundesliga.

 Below the Bundesliga or national soccer league there are the two Regionalliga or regional leagues, with the top amateur teams: Regionalliga North with 18 teams and Regionalliga South with 19.
 Then come the upper leagues or Oberligas and at the bottom are the Verbandligas local leagues.
 The vast majority of the country's soccer clubs are in the bottom two leagues.